(Last updated in

 PPV - Where the subscriber signs up to watch a PPV show in

 advance by a substantial number of weeks or months.
-Often this is
+Often

 a good way to get a discount.

 Content Aggregator – (VOD Aggregator, VOD Aggregation) –